 “I’ve heard one of the biggest challenges is managing both students in class and those at home.
 Our teachers are utilizing video conferencing technology to provide classroom access to those studying from home,” Beirne said.

 Even though they are only in school for half the days every week, Hubeny explains that the good outweighs the bad.

 “Montini has given me the chance to see my friends and teachers in person for the first time in months,” Hubeny said.
 “I’m grateful and appreciative for the accommodations that they have made for their students.”

-Benet, a local private school in Lisle, started in-school learning Aug.
+Benet, a local private school in Lisle with a population of about 1,300 students, started in-school learning Aug.
 25. Benet splits their groups alphabetically A-K and L-Z. An average classroom holds 16-18 students at each time, and hand sanitizer is located in each classroom.
 Their lunch is split into three different places, so that each student can keep socially distanced.
 Senior Paige Scanlon explains how Benet has also adjusted the release times to avoid close contact.

 “Sophomores and freshmen get released at 3:05 so that it wouldn’t get super crowded with the upperclassmen.
 We get out at 2:59 and it takes a lot less time to get out of the parking lot and leave which is really nice,” Scanlon said.

-“Our Administrative Team met all throughout the summer, with guidance from the Illinois Department of Public Health, to design a new format to the school year that would enable us to keep our students, faculty, and staff safe while still providing an engaging environment for our students to grow and learn both academically, spiritually, and personally,” Meyers said.
+“Our Administrative Team met all throughout the summer, with guidance from the Illinois Department of Public Health, to design a new format to the school year that would enable us to keep our students, faculty, and staff safe while still providing an engaging environment for our students to grow and learn both academically, spiritually, and personally,” Myers said in Omega interview.

 Freshman Grace Babich also believes that Benet is doing a great job keeping everyone safe.
 Being at a new school she was excited, but it is hard for her to think about what high school would be like without COVID-19.